 If you are intending to for your business to restart trading and you need to "un-furlough" your staff you MUST inform us of this as soon as possible.
 You should notify your employee(s) in writing of the date that their furlough period will end and then send a copy of this letter to us.
 The Job Retention Scheme (Furlough Scheme) is ONLY for employees that are unable to work due to COVID-19 restrictions.
 Therefore any claims that are made once the employee has returned to work to must be repaid to HMRC.

 Support for the Self-Employed

 The Government has launched the Self-employment Income Support Scheme.
-If more than 50% of your income on your 2018/19 tax return came from self-employment then you will receive a grant.
+If more than 50% of your income on your last 3 tax returns came from self-employment then you will receive a grant.

-This will be calculated automatically by HMRC and will be based on 55% of your average profits for the last 3 years, if you haven't traded for all of the last 3 years it will be based on the average since you started.
+This will be calculated automatically by HMRC and will be based on average profits for the last 3 years, if you haven't traded for all of the last 3 years it will be based on the average since you started.
 You need to be still trading to qualify.
 If you were not self employed in 2018/19 you will not qualify.

 If you are eligible then HMRC will notify you of this and the date that you can apply from.
 HMRC have decided that all accountants and tax agents, including ourselves, are unable to make a claim on behalf of their clients, it has to be the taxpayer that submits the claim.
 If your claim is successful you will be paid within 6 working days from you claim date.
 To make a claim you need; your UTR number, National Insurance number, a Government Gateway ID and Password (this can be created when you complete the online eligibility check) and your bank account number and sort code.